 Most potters and sculptors fire in electric or gas kilns, these are often computer-controlled.
 However the use of traditional techniques, some very ancient, is still very popular.
 It is in this sense we use the term "primitive firing" (not because it does not use technology!).
 The scope of technique...

 Salt, soda firing

 Salt firing is a process where unglazed ware is fired to high temperatures and salt fumes are introduced into the kiln chamber (normally by a spray in the burner ports).
 The sodium in the salt forms a vapour cloud in the kiln.
 That sodium, along with the silica and alumina in the clay, combine to fo...

 A kiln atmosphere which is deficient in free oxygen.
 In traditional ceramics, reduction firing requires a specially designed fuel fired kiln that restricts the flow of incoming air so there is enough to burn the fuel and no more (in some cases it is restricted so that is actually less than enough to...

 A firing technique used by necessity in many countries and by choice in others.
-In a properly designed kiln wood is capable of delivering high temperatures so it is possible to make stoneware and porcelain.
-The kiln chamber in a wood kiln subjects the ware to alot of ash and smoke and this profoundl...
+A properly designed kiln wood is capable of delivering high temperatures and so it is possible to make stoneware and porcelain.
+The kiln chamber in a wood kiln subjects the ware to a lot of ash and smoke.This affects the...